python-trio/trio/docs/source/design.rst

 The most important submodule, where everything is integrated, is ``_run.py``.
-(This is also by far the largest submodule; it'd be nice to factor bits of it out with possible, but it's tricky because the core functionality genuinely is pretty intertwined.)
+(This is also by far the largest submodule; it'd be nice to factor bits of it out where possible, but it's tricky because the core functionality genuinely is pretty intertwined.)
 Notably, this is where cancel scopes, nurseries, and :class:`~trio.hazmat.Task` are defined; it's also where the scheduler state and :func:`trio.run`